-B2.3 When the preparative regimen, cellular therapy product administration, or initial post- transplant care is provided in an ambulatory setting, there shall be a designated area with appropriate location and adequate space and design to minimize the risk of airborne microbial contamination.
-B2.4 Facilities used by the Clinical Program shall be maintained in a clean, sanitary, and orderly manner.
-B2.5 There shall be provisions for prompt evaluation and treatment by a transplant attending physician available on a 24-hour basis.
-B2.6 There shall be written guidelines for communication, patient monitoring, and prompt transfer of patients to an intensive care unit or equivalent when appropriate.
-B2.7 There shall be attending physician oversight if general medical physicians, physicians in training, or APPs provide care to transplant patients.
-The scope of responsibility of general medical physicians or APPs shall be defined.
-B2.8 There shall be a pharmacy providing 24-hour availability of medications needed for the care of transplant patients.
+be a designated inpatient unit of appropriate location and adequate space and t minimizes airborne microbial contamination. transmissi isolation; all be a designated outpatient care area that protects the patient from on of infectious agents and allows, as necessary, for appropriate patient confidential examination and evaluation; and administration of intravenous dications, or blood products. transplant appropria preparative regimen, cellular therapy product administration, or initial post- care is provided in an ambulatory setting, there shall be a designated area with te location and adequate space and design to minimize the risk of airborne contamination.
+Facilities u manner. sed by the Clinical Program shall be maintained in a clean, sanitary, and orderly ll be provisions for prompt evaluation and treatment by a transplant attending available on a 24-hour basis.
+There shall be written guidelines for communication, patient monitoring, and prom transfer of patients to an intensive care unit, emergency department, or equivalent whappropriate.
+There shall be attending physician oversight if general medical physicians, physician training, or APPs provide care to transplant patients.
+The scope of responsibility general medical physicians or APPs shall be defined.
+There sha care of tra ll be a pharmacy providing 24-hour availability of medications needed for the nsplant patients.
+B2.8.1 Pharmacies shall have access to medications adequate to treat expected complications of immune effector cell administration, including cytokine release syndrome.
+There shall physician There shall physician There shall physician There shall ransfer of appropria

 B2.9 There shall be access to renal support under the direction of nephrologists and trained personnel.
 B2.10 There shall be 24-hour availability of CMV-appropriate and irradiated blood products needed for the care of transplant recipients.
-B2.11 Clinical Programs performing allogeneic transplantation shall use HLA testing laboratories that are capable of carrying out DNA-based intermediate and high resolution HLA-typing and are appropriately accredited by the American Society for Histocompatibility and Immunogenetics (ASHI), European Federation for Immunogenetics (EFI), or other accrediting organizations providing histocompatibility services appropriate for hematopoietic cellular therapy transplant patients.
+B2.11 Clinical Programs performing allogeneic transplantation shall use HLA testing laboratories that are capable of carrying out DNA-based intermediate and high resolution HLA-typing and are appropriately accredited by the American Society for Immunogenetics Histocompatibility and (ASHI), European Federation Immunogenetics (EFI), or other accrediting organizations providing histocompatibility services appropriate for hematopoietic cellular therapy transplant patients.
 B2.12 Chimerism testing shall be performed in laboratories accredited for the techniques used.
 B2.13 There shall be an intensive care unit or equivalent coverage available.

-- B2.14 The Clinical Program shall be operated in a manner designed to minimize risks to the health and safety of employees, patients, donors, visitors, and volunteers. - B2.15 The Clinical Program shall have a written safety manual that includes instructions for action in case of exposure, as applicable, to liquid nitrogen; communicable disease; and to chemical, biological, or radiological hazards.
+B2.14 The Clinical Program shall be operated in a manner designed to minimize risks to the health and safety of employees, patients, donors, visitors, and volunteers.
+B2.15 The Clinical Program shall have a written safety manual that includes instructions for action in case of exposure, as applicable, to liquid nitrogen; communicable disease; and to chemical, biological, or radiological hazards.
 B3: PERSONNEL